Sohil7021/dall-e/README.md

-MERN Stack AI Image Generation Application
+# MERN Stack AI Image Generation Application

  A full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack that integrates AI-driven image generation capabilities.
 This app allows users to generate images based on textual prompts using a Machine Learning model.

-Features
+# Features
 Generate AI-powered images from text prompts
 User history of generated images
 Save, delete, and share generated images
 Responsive and user-friendly UI

-Tech Stack
+# Tech Stack

-Frontend
+# Frontend
 React.js: For building the user interface CSS/Bootstrap/Material UI: For styling the app

-Backend
+# Backend
 Node.js: Runtime environment for executing JavaScript code on the server Express.js: Web framework for Node.js
 MongoDB: NoSQL database to store user data and images
-Mongoose: ODM for MongoDB to manage database schemas and interactions AI Image Generation
+Mongoose: ODM for MongoDB to manage database schemas and interactions

+# AI Image Generation
-OpenAI API: To generate images from text prompts using the DALL-E model or an alternative image generation API Deployment
+OpenAI API: To generate images from text prompts using the DALL-E model or an alternative image generation API Deploymentv:- Netlify
-Heroku or Vercel: For backend deployment
-Netlify: For frontend deployment

 Installation and Setup
 Clone the repository: